lukesc0/lukesc0.github.io/robot-thumb.md

 ### Results

+The final thumb:

 [picture of final thumb]

+The final system:

 [picture of full system]

-During our end of year demo, we
+We were able to achieve all 4 of our requirements with our design.
+During our end of year demo, we successfully utilized the system to pick up various objects.
+Operators were able to remotely feel the force of the items they were grasping as if they were using their own hands.
+Watch the demo video below:

 [demo video]